otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/README.md

 ### Impairment

-In case of sickness contact the teaching staff or **Head of Information Technology (Michael Holtz)** as soon as possible, preferably before the assessment is due.
+In case of sickness contact the teaching staff or **Head of Information Technology** as soon as possible, preferably before the assessment is due.
 The policy regarding the granting of a mark that considers impaired performance requires a medical certificate and a medical practitioner's signature on a form.
 You may refer to the guide on impaired performance on the student handbook.

 ### Appeals

 If you are concerned about any aspect of your assessment, approach the teaching staff in the first instance.
 We support an open-door policy and aim to resolve issues promptly.
-Further support is available from the **Head of Information Technology (Michael Holtz)**. **Otago Polytechnic** has a formal process for academic appeals if necessary.
+Further support is available from the **Head of Information Technology**. **Otago Polytechnic** has a formal process for academic appeals if necessary.

 ### Other Documents

-Regulatory documents relating to this course can be found on the **Otago Polytechnic** website.
+Regulatory documents relating to this course can be found on the [Otago Polytechnic](https://www.op.ac.nz) website.

 ---